evmos/os/README.md

 - *Custom Improvement Proposals (Opcodes)*

-    Any evmOS partner is given the opportunity to customize bits of their EVM opcodes and add new ones.
+    Any evmOS partner is provided the opportunity to customize bits of their EVM opcodes and add new ones.
     Read more on [custom operations here](https://docs.evmos.org/develop/smart-contracts/custom-improvement-proposals).

 ### Forward-compatibility with Ethereum